1994

 Setting the Wheels of Change in Motion

-Nischan recognizes that nutrition insecurity is a bigger health problem than food insecurity for low-income Americans and founds Wholesome Wave.
-In partnership with [the late] Gus Schumacher, and with grant funding from his then-business partner Paul Newman, the team sets out to move the needle on nutrition access and make the change they have been waiting to see.
+Chef Michel recognized that nutrition insecurity is a bigger health problem than food insecurity for low-income American, so he founded Wholesome Wave in partnership with the late Gus Schumacher, and with grant funding from his then-business partner Paul Newman.
+The team sets out to move the needle on nutrition access and make the change they have been waiting to see.2007

 A Mission of Change

-The mission of Wholesome Wave is to give underserved Americans the resources they lack to purchase fruits and vegetables.
-The WW approach is entrepreneurial and market-based; raising private funds to demonstrate how public funds could be more effectively leveraged, has a profound impact on the industry as a whole.
-From farmers to grocers to the supply chain and to the health benefits experienced at the consumer level- the successes come to permanently influence federal policy.
+The mission of Wholesome Wave is to end food and nutrition insecurity across America by increasing the affordability and access to fresh produce for everyone, regardless of race, ethnicity, income, or zip code.
+The Wholesome Wave approach is entrepreneurial and market-based; raising private funds to demonstrate how public funds could be more effectively leveraged, having a profound impact on the industry as a whole.
+From farmers to grocers to the supply chain and health benefits - these successes will help Wholesome Wave permanently influence federal policy.2014 - 2018

 Changing the Landscape